Introduction

 All repositories are licensed under Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0).

-They may be used and adapted for educational, research, and public-interest purposes with attribution and share-alike.
+Materials may be used and adapted for educational, research, and public-interest purposes with attribution and share-alike.

 Commercial use requires permission.